It's no easy task, we understand.

 While any old spot does a cocktail these days, Vintage Cocktail Club is undoubtedly one of the best spots in Dublin.
 The vibes are lit, there's a bit of fanciness in the air, and if your date loves a cocktail of any description, choosing this spot is definitely going to earn you brownie points.

-Having a drink at Glovebox is a bit of an experience; the carpark location kind of speaks for itself.
-Plus nothing says you've given your date location some thought than going to an art gallery too.
+This dark and cosy spot is a perfect for a rose-mantic date, dare we say the fabled third date?
 The drinks are a bit spenny here, so maybe go for one or two before moving elsewhere, but a date here will be one to remember at least.

 Casual Drinks Date